Ray Washburne: Business

 In December 2020, Washburn'e HP Village Management was contracted by the owners of Knox Street District in Dallas to assist with the leasing, marketing, and management of their property.

 In April 2022, Washburne's HP Village Management acquired a stake in the shopping center Phillips Place, located in Charlotte, North Carolina.
 In the same month, Washburne's Charter Holdings acquired Watters Creek shopping center in Allen, Texas.

+In July 2019, Washburne’s Charter DMN Holdings purchased an 8-acre campus that was home to the iconic Dallas Morning News "Rock of Truth" building for $28 million and announced development plans that included a boutique business hotel and entertainment amenities that would complement the city's new convention center that was under construction.
+In February 2025, he announced that the bulk of the property had been sold to an undisclosed entity that was planning to build a data center on the site, which he said was caused in part by the city's lack of communication about its development plans.
+Two months later in April 2025, he sold the property to the city of Dallas for $51.5 million.

 In June 2024, Washburne's HP Village Management acquired Country Club Plaza in Kansas City from Macerich and Taubman Centers.
 The acquisition followed a discussion at an Urban Land Institute conference in May 2024, where Nuveen, a lender associated with Highland Park Village, approached Washburne about a new project.
 Washburne, who had previously invested over $100 million in Highland Park Village, would make a substantial investment in the Missouri complex with Nuveen remaining involved.
 The redevelopment plan for Country Club Plaza includes its division into several districts, each dedicated to contemporary fashion, food and beverage, and luxury and designer goods.

-Washburne is currently the Chairman of the Board of Sunoco, LP.
+Washburne is currently the chairman of the board of Sunoco, LP.
 He is also a member of Council on Foreign Relations and a board member of SMU Cox School of Business Executive Committee.